Nainik2509/Vuexy-React-Next-Js/docs/guide/development/access-control.md

 Besides existing options provided by navigation items there's two more option you can specify if you use ACL.

-- **resource**: This refers to subject in CASL docs
+- **subject**: This refers to subject in CASL docs
 - **action**: This is action for ability.

 Add these two options in your navigation item to show/hide navigation items based on user ability.

 Omitting defining resource and action for groups

-You can optionally define `resource` & `action` on navigation item type which have children:
+You can optionally define `subject` & `action` on navigation item type which have children:

 - Vertical Navigation Menu Group
 - Horizontal Navigation Menu Group